onefoursix/streamsets-platform-sdk-examples/README.md

 ### - [dataops-promote-pipeline-version-for-job.py](dataops-promote-pipeline-version-for-job.py)

-This example upgrades a Job to run a different version of a pipeline than a Job is currently running.
+This example upgrades a Job to run a different version of a pipeline than the Job is currently running.
 This is typically part of a CI/CD process where a new version of a pipeline is promoted to a higher environment.
 If the Job is already running, the script will upgrade and then restart the Job.

-Within the script, set the JOB_ID and the new verison of the pipeline to upgrade the JOb to.
+Within the script, set the JOB_ID and the new version of the pipeline to upgrade the Job to.
 Here is sample output:

 ````
 $ python3 dataops-promote-pipeline-version-for-job.py